pester/Pester/README.md

 ## 🍌 Scoping of Describe & It

-This change is not really that new, it works the same as in alpha1, but there I did not describe it 😅 And now it is useful to understand the difference from v4, which in turns make understanding the mocking described below easier.
+This change is not really that new, it works the same as in alpha1, but there I did not describe it 😅 And now it is useful to understand the difference from v4, which in turn makes understanding the mocking described below easier.
 So here we go:

 ### Execution order